PengZhao886/Oral-PDAC-ARGs/README.md

 # Genomic Signatures of Oral Microbiome-Associated ARGs for Diagnosing Pancreatic Cancer

 ## Description
-This repository contains the code used in the study "Leveraging genomic signatures of oral microbiome-associated antibiotic resistance genes for diagnosing pancreatic cancer," published in PLOS One.
+This repository contains the code used in the study "Leveraging genomic signatures of oral microbiome-associated antibiotic resistance genes for diagnosing pancreatic cancer".
 The study investigates the potential of using genomic signatures associated with antibiotic resistance genes (ARGs) within the oral microbiome for the diagnosis of pancreatic ductal adenocarcinoma (PDAC).

 ## Contents
 - `pipeline.sh`: Shell script for preprocessing, quality control, and alignment of sequencing data.